Postoperative pulmonary complications (PCCs) occur as frequently as cardiac complications during noncardiac related surgeries.

 Furthermore, no pulmonary complications were found postoperatively, and no adverse events were noted associated with the recruitment maneuver.2

-Rather than looking at static metrics such as predicted body weight or prior respiratory status, using dynamic measures with devices such as electrical impedance tomography, may provide the best insight on utilizing personalized PEEP settings.2
+Rather than relying on static metrics such as predicted body weight or prior respiratory status, dynamic measures using devices like electrical impedance tomography, may provide the best insight on utilizing personalized PEEP settings.2

 Although this trial was small, it helps highlight a potential way to create guidelines when providing individualized recruitment maneuvers in the OR.

-High ventilator driving pressure (measured as plateau pressure – PEEP) is known as a major determinant of lung injury as well as being associated with PCCs.3
+High ventilator driving pressure (measured as plateau pressure — PEEP) is a major determinant of lung injury and is associated with PCCs.3

 Even though this risk is well known, many patients are still treated with high tidal volume ventilation that includes a wide range of PEEP.

 A global meeting of experts reviewed questions and conducted a literature search in order to find best practices when it comes to lung protective ventilation.
-One of the key recommendations includes avoiding de-recruitment without causing over-distention of alveoli intraoperatively and by doing so, has the potential to decrease the risk of PCCs.3
+One of the key recommendations includes avoiding de-recruitment without causing over-distention of alveoli intraoperatively, which has the potential to decrease the risk of PCCs.

-Furthermore, by reducing high ventilator driving pressure, patients have the potential to:3
+Furthermore, by reducing high ventilator driving pressure, patients have the potential to:

 • Improve perioperative oxygenation